 Three killed after two goods train collide in MP

-Three people were killed after two goods trains collided near a village in Madhya Pradesh's Singrauli district early Sunday morning, police said The mishap took place around 4.40 am when a coal-laden train heading towards Uttar Pradesh from Amlori mine in Madhya Pradesh collided with an empty goods train near Ghanhari village, located around seven km from here, Singrauli district additional superintendent of police Pradeep Shende told PTI.
+Three people were killed after two goods trains collided near a village in Madhya Pradesh's Singrauli district early Sunday morning, police said The mishap took place around 4.40 am when a coal-laden train heading towards Uttar Pradesh from Amlori mine in Madhya Pradesh collided with an empty goods train near Ghanhari village, located around seven km from here, Singrauli's Additional Superintendent of Police Pradeep Shende told PTI.

 Thirteen wagons of one of the trains and an engine jumped off the tracks following the collision Three bodies have been pulled out from the engine so far, the official said.

-Intially, it appears the accident might have occurred either due to error on part of the drivers or because of some fault in signaling, he added.
+Initially, it appears the accident might have occurred either due to an error on part of the drivers or because of some fault in signaling, he said The mishap has not affected rail passenger traffic as it occurred on the track exclusively used by the NTPC to ferry coal for power generation, the official said.

+Meanwhile, East Central Railway's Chief Public Relations Officer (CPRO) Rajesh Kumar in a statement said the Indian Railways has nothing to do with the accident He said the accident took place in the Merry Go Round (MGR) system completely owned and operated by NTPC, Rihand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)